VijayRod/demo/container-storage/logs/windows-not_enough_space_on_the_disk.md

 # To demonstrate a different directory, you can use the following example: C:\du\du.exe /accepteula -nobanner -l 1 -q -c c:\var\log\pods.
 ```

-Here's an hpc daemonset to monitor disk usage on every Windows node:
+Here's an hpc daemonset to monitor disk usage on every Windows node (Credits: Abel Hu):

 ```
 apiVersion: apps/v1